Amirjs97/introduction/README.txt

 ---
-This mini project was created by ViteJS + Tailwindcss + Framermotion + TsParticles etc.
+This mini project was created by ReactJS+ ViteJS + Tailwindcss + Framermotion + TsParticles etc.
 ---